 Section 16(a) of the 1934 Act requires our directors and executive officers, and persons who own more than ten percent (10%) of a registered class of our equity securities, to file with the SEC initial reports of ownership and reports of changes in ownership of our Common Stock and other equity securities.
 Officers, directors and greater than ten percent (10%) stockholders are required by SEC regulation to furnish us with copies of all Section 16(a) forms they file.
-To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required during the fiscal year ended December 31, 2019, all Section 16(a) filing requirements applicable to our reporting persons were made and made timely, except for one Form 4 reporting the sale of shares to cover taxes in March 2019 was filed late for each of the following executive officers: Sanjeev Aggarwal, Thomas Andre, Angelo Ugge and Jeffrey Winzeler.
+To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required during the fiscal year ended December 31, 2019, all Section 16(a) filing requirements applicable to our reporting persons were made and made timely, except for (1) one Form 4 was filed late for Troy Winslow in March 2019 reporting a grant of a stock option and a restricted stock unit, and (2) one Form 4 reporting the sale of shares to cover taxes in March 2019 was filed late for each of the following executive officers: Sanjeev Aggarwal, Thomas Andre, Angelo Ugge and Jeffrey Winzeler.